 It is supposed to be the most joyful tidings of grace and kindness for the weak ever that God made a plan for their care.
 The plan is us.
 Do the weak see it as good news?

-While I sat at the dinner table feeling sorry for myself as a kid, I completely missed the reality sitting thee seats down.
+While I sat at the dinner table feeling sorry for myself as a kid, I completely missed the reality of sitting three seats down.
 I have a privileged place at the table.
 It’s my job to pass the dishes.

 Jill Richardson is the pastor of Real Hope Community Church near Chicago.
 She is the author of six books and a national speaker, as well as a contributor to books from Dayspring, Lillenas, and Christianity Today.
 Jill’s doctorate in "Church Leadership in a Changing Context" is helping her with her passion—passing on a healthy, creative church and doing it with the next generation.
 She is a graduate of Gordon-Conwell Theological Seminary, Bethel Seminary (St. Paul), and Washington University.
 Her focus is on church leadership, creative preaching, immigration and refugees, women’s issues, and intergenerational leadership.
 She has an unnatural love for Middle-earth, chocolate marzipan, old musicals, fish tacos, oceans, cats, and Earl Grey.
 She believes in Jesus, grace, restoration, kindness, justice, and the Cubs.
 You can find her work at jillmrichardson.com.